 The speaking industry is no exception to this trend.
 AI tools are promising to make the lives of event organizers a little less stressful, taking the immense power of large language models and applying it to all kinds of event planning tasks.

-One such tool is called Project Spark by Gevme and PCMA, an AI tool “developed by eventprofs for eventprofs.”
+One such tool is called Project Spark by Gevme and PCMA, an AI tool for event planning “developed by eventprofs for eventprofs.”
 To find out how it works and whether it might be useful to our event organizer clients, I created a profile and tried it out for myself.
 Here’s what I found.

 It’s all about the tasks